News and Updates

 Data Conversations: What Do We Really Mean by Data?

 We’re beginning recruitment for a project funded by Research Data Scotland on Data Conversations.
 The project team seek to create age-appropriate, participant-driven resources that raise public awareness of the value of retinal images as data in healthcare research.
 The term ‘data’ covers a wide range of information, which can make it challenging for the public to engage in discussions about data research.
 Using the SCONe project as an example, the team will work with the public to break down complex ideas into tangible examples.
 Working with participants, they will explore the implications of using – or not using – health data in research around disease prevention, care and early detection.
 The final workshop will take place on the 3rd of August in Aberdeen.
 Together, they will develop recommendations that can be used by SCONe as the foundation of materials that will enhance public awareness of the value of retinal images in healthcare research.
-If you are interested in finding out more or participating, please see the flyer attached below.

 Image